 Three subcatchment areas were delineated and used in the analysis.
-Two of the subcatchments contribute to Sucker Lake, and one contributes to East Vadnais Lake.
-In the list provided below, all of the retrofit opportunities are ranked from lowest to highest costs.
+Two of the subcatchments were contribute to Sucker Lake, and one contributes to East Vadnais Lake.
+Numerous possible BMPs were identified in each of the subcatchments and ranked in order of cost and load reduction.
 Maps of locations are shown below (Figure 31).
 A more detailed explanation and description is provided in the full report.
 The figures here are provided for reference and quick review.